Sub-Module 1.3: Vulnerability Scanning & SBOMs

 nss 3.119.1-1.1.hum1 rpm

 For a quick look, a table might be fine, but for compliance, we need something we can publish with the image in a registry.
-A machine-readable version will let various tools to verify contents, examine properities, and more.
+A machine-readable version will let various tools to verify contents, examine properties, and more.
 There are several formats for machine-readable SBOMs, we’ll use Software Package Data Exchange (SPDX) in this exercise.

 syft hummingbird-demo:v1 -o spdx-json=hummingbird-demo.spdx